PARENT CODE OF CONDUCT

 - While waiting to take class, please be sure to be quiet in the hallways and near the dance classes where it is easy to disrupt classes and cause interruptions.

 Tuition and other payments will be done through auto pay at the beginning of each month.
 There will be a total of 9 payments that start in September and go through May.
 The payments will include any outstanding balances including, but not limited to, tuition, competition fees, costumes, dancewear, performance fees, and pictures and DVDs.
 If you prefer to pay through cash or check it must be paid before the beginning of each month.
+If you decide to drop a class you must let the studio know in writing one week prior to the new billing cycle.
 Once dance classes start for the current month, tuition will not be refunded for that month.

 Students are always being taught new material and working on progressing in their technique.
 September through December is when students are learning all the material for the level of dance they are in.
 Coming every week to class is essential to learning new steps and learning how to apply proper dance technique to these new steps.
 When students miss class it slows down their progression.